tdcosim/SolarPV-DER-simulation-tool/README.md

 The dynamics of the DER are modelled using dynamic phasors.
 Detailed description of the concepts behind this utility can be found in the IEEE publication **Dynamic Modeling of Solar PV Systems for Distribution System Stability Analysis** and detailed list of equations can be found in the [Model specification document.](docs/PV_DER_model_specification_rev3.docx)

 ## Installation
-You can install the module using following commands:
+You can install the module directly from github with following commands:
 ```
 git clone https://github.com/sibyjackgrove/SolarPV-DER-simulation-utility.git
 cd SolarPV-DER-simulation-utility